ZEdwin/ZFIND_USEREXITS_PLUS/README.md

 The original code can be found <a href="https://wiki.scn.sap.com/wiki/display/Snippets/Find+User-exits%2C+BADIs%2C+BTEs%2C+Etc+by+TCode+or+Program">here</a>.

-Unfortunately, I can not add comments there, nor can I contact Peter personally...
+Unfortunately, I can not add comments there, and I have yet not succeeded to contact Peter personally...
 But credits go to him for making this program.

 What I did, is (hopefully) improve it a bit here and there.
 Next to cosmetic changes (on the selection screen) and some nerdy spelling corrections, I also changed the Text search.
 This was probably still under development because there were some issues with displaying the correct origins/sources where the string was found.
 It may be better now, but might still need improvement.